Malaga: 22 tips for trips and things to see in Malaga (2024) – guide and map

 It also takes 45 minutes by car.
 You can take the AP-7 toll motorway or the non-toll A-7 (more traffic than the AP-7).
 There are several parking garages near the centre, or you can park in the more distant districts and take public transport to the rest.

-All about renting and driving a car in Spain can be found in our detailed guide.
+☞ Find out all about renting and driving a car in Spain in our detailed guide.

 Mijas